MicrosoftDocs/biztalk-docs/his/core/application-integration-la3270apps.md

 # Designing Metadata Artifacts for 3270 Applications

-In this article, we will show you how to design Metadata Artifacts for 3270 Applications.
-Metadata artifacts are saved as Host Integration Server Definition XML (HIDX) files.
+This article shows how to design metadata artifacts for 3270 applications and save these artifacts as Host Integration Server Definition XML (HIDX) files.

 ## Capture Screens